rmkrishn/pred-pol-trading-lobbying/README.md

 # lobbying-to-stocktrades
-This is an ongoing data science project, studying the influence that lobbying efforts have on the trading of individual stocks by politicians.
+This is a data science project, carried out in Spring 2024 as part of the Erdos Institute spring semester.
+We study the influence that lobbying efforts have on the trading of individual stocks by politicians.

 There are a number of Jupyter notebooks visible, which detail our some of our methods and process.
 These could be better organized and edited, but please take a look.